awsdocs/amazon-athena-user-guide/doc_source/select.md

 # SELECT<a name="select"></a>

-Retrieves rows from zero or more tables\.
+Retrieves rows of data from zero or more tables\.

+**Note**
+This topic provides summary information for reference\.
+Comprehensive information about using `SELECT` and the SQL language is beyond the scope of this documentation\.
+For information about using SQL that is specific to Athena, see [Considerations and Limitations for SQL Queries in Amazon Athena](other-notable-limitations.md) and [Running SQL Queries Using Amazon Athena](querying-athena-tables.md)\.

 ## Synopsis<a name="synopsis"></a>